This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 Best Times to Visit for Food

-• Spring (April–June): Wild herbs and early vegetables appear on menus; the lake fish are at their best.
+- Spring (April–June): Wild herbs and early vegetables appear on menus; the lake fish are at their best.
+This is my favorite season—warm enough for terrace dining, not yet crowded.

-• Summer (July–August): Peak tourist season means busy restaurants—book well in advance.
+- Summer (July–August): Peak tourist season means busy restaurants—book well in advance.
 Markets overflow with produce.
+Expect queues everywhere.

-• Autumn (September–November): Game season begins; mushrooms and wild berries feature prominently.
+- Autumn (September–November): Game season begins; mushrooms and wild berries feature prominently.
+The Fête du Reblochon (typically late October/early November) celebrates the new season's cheese.
 The Fête du Caïon (second Saturday in November) celebrates pork and apple harvest.

-• Winter (December–March): Fondue and raclette season is in full swing.
+- Winter (December–March): Fondue and raclette season is in full swing.
 The Christmas market offers seasonal treats.
+January closures are common at Michelin-starred restaurants—call ahead.

 For Michelin-starred restaurants, book 2–4 weeks in advance, especially for weekends.
-Popular casual spots like Le Fréti accept reservations by phone; walk-ins are possible early in the evening but expect to wait during peak season.
+For Le Clos des Sens, book online through their website.
+For Choral, email works better than phone.
+Popular casual spots like Le Fréti accept reservations via their website; walk-ins are possible early in the evening but expect to wait during peak season.

 Dietary Considerations